smth-to-smb/owncloud_quickstart/readme.md

 You can download the latest version of the Desktop Client from [ownCloud download page](https://owncloud.com/download/#desktop-clients).

 Installation on Windows and Mac OS X is the same for any software application.
 You can double-click the program and launch an installation wizard.
 Follow all its instructions and get software installed on your computer and configured for your account.
 You can find more information about installation on Windows at [Customizing the Windows Installation](https://doc.owncloud.com/desktop/installing.html#customizing-the-windows-installation) chapter.

 To install Desktop Client on Linux, follow instructions on the [download page](https://owncloud.com/download/#desktop-clients).

+After you have installed Desktop Client, you can read more about it on [Using the Synchronization Client](https://doc.owncloud.com/desktop/navigating.html) page.

+### ownCloud mobile clients

+Android and iOS clients offer several advanced features which make them very convenient and easy to use.

+You can download ownCloud mobile app from Google Play and App Store.

+For Android, go to [Using the ownCloud Android App](https://doc.owncloud.com/android/) page.

+For iOS, visit [Using the ownCloud iOS App](https://doc.owncloud.com/ios/) page.